elkowar/yolk/docs/src/custom_template_functions.md

 ## Example

-Let's define a simple, useless template tag function in your `yolk.luau`.
+Let's define a simple, useless template tag function in your `yolk.rhai`.

 ```lua
 function scream_or_not(should_scream)